chan-bigdata/project-website/_posts/2026-08-25-beyond-top-k-building-search-confidence-guardrails-for-agentic-ai-with-opensearch.md

 Each technique improves *ranking* or *query generation*, but none provides a trustworthy *trust signal*.
 Consider the query "how to rotate API keys in production," where the correct document ranks modestly on keywords but strongly on semantics, and a deprecated runbook ranks #1 on keyword overlap:

-- **Hybrid search** with default min-max normalization always maps the top result to 1.0 even when the top result is the deprecated runbook.
-The agent sees 1.0 and trusts it.
+- **Hybrid search** with min-max normalization rescales scores against the candidate set that was returned, so a high top score reports that a document is the best of that set, not that it's relevant.
+(With min-max, a document that matches every subquery clause maps to 1.0; one that matches only some clauses lands lower, for example around 0.5 for one of two clauses.)
+The deprecated runbook still scores highly when it's the strongest match in a set that contains no good answer, and the agent trusts it.
 - **RRF** discards score information entirely.
 It can surface the "best of irrelevant results" with no way to threshold on confidence, because rank fusion has no notion of absolute relevance.
 - **Reranking** orders all candidates, including a set that may be uniformly irrelevant.
 A cross-encoder logit is designed for ordering, not calibrated confidence, and the processor still returns a ranked list.
 - **Agentic search** plans and executes a query competently, but the QueryPlanningTool still returns whatever the generated query matches.
 It does not evaluate whether the match is good enough to act on.

 None of these lets the agent conclude: "I'm not confident enough to act."
-That is the gap the Confidence Layer fills, as a layer that sits downstream of any of these retrieval paths including agentic search itself.
+That is the gap the confidence layer fills, as a layer that sits downstream of any of these retrieval paths including agentic search itself.

-## The Confidence Layer: quantify, threshold, abstain
+## The confidence layer: quantify, threshold, abstain

-The Confidence Layer sits between retrieval and action.
+The confidence layer sits between retrieval and action.
 It takes the (normalized) retrieval results and decides whether the agent should act, act with a caveat, seek clarification, escalate, or decline.
 It rests on three pillars.

 ### Pillar 1: Quantify - multi-signal confidence scoring

-A single score can be misleading, so the Confidence Layer combines several signals into a composite confidence value:
+A single score can be misleading, so the confidence layer combines several signals into a composite confidence value:

 1. **Score magnitude**: How high is the top normalized score?
+Interpret this relative to the retrieval technique, because the top score is often technique-dependent.
+With min-max normalization and a single hybrid clause, for example, the top hit is always 1.0, so magnitude alone carries little signal; treat it as meaningful only alongside the other signals below.
 2. **Score gap**: The difference between the #1 and #2 results.
 A large gap suggests a clear winner; a small gap suggests ambiguity.
+This signal is also technique-dependent: with min-max normalization, the gap shifts with how many hits are returned (two hits might produce scores of `[1.0, 0.001]` with a gap of 0.999, while three hits produce `[1.0, 0.5, 0.001]` with a gap of 0.5), so compare gaps within a technique rather than across them.
 3. **Result coherence**: Do the top results point to the same answer, or do they disagree?
+Compute this in the agent layer from the retrieved document contents, for example by measuring embedding agreement among the top hits.
 4. **Freshness**: How recently were the top documents updated?
 (Relevant to the deprecated-runbook case.)
+This comes from a document field such as a `last_updated` timestamp indexed alongside the content.
 5. **Source authority**: Official documentation versus a forum post versus deprecated content.
+This relies on a document field (such as a `source_type` or `authority` score) that you populate at index time, or on a reranking model that factors in such metadata.

+Signals 3-5 are not intrinsic to the retrieval scores; they draw on document metadata you index (freshness, authority) and on post-retrieval analysis in the agent layer (coherence), optionally reinforced by reranking through ML Commons.
 For hybrid queries, the normalization processor unifies raw scores; the agent layer then computes composite confidence from the signals above:

 ```python
 def compute_confidence(results):